kubeshop/botkube-docs/versioned_docs/version-1.6/installation/slack/index.md

 In order to connect with Slack, Botkube requires a Slack application.
 There are two versions of the Botkube Slack App available:

-### Botkube Cloud Slack App
+### Botkube Cloud App for Slack

-The Botkube Cloud Slack App offers several advanced features:
+The Botkube Cloud App for Slack offers several advanced features:

 - One-click installation into your Slack workspace
 - Multi-cluster executor support with a single Slack App
 - Manage Slack channels directly from the Botkube web app and ensure the Botkube bot is invited to the correct channels

-The Botkube Cloud Slack App uses Botkube's cloud services to manage channels and route executor commands.
+The Botkube Cloud App for Slack uses Botkube's cloud services to manage channels and route executor commands.
 Events and alerts are sent directly from your cluster to your Slack workspace for reliable, fast notifications.

-You can directly try Botkube Cloud Slack App for free by creating an account in the [Botkube Web App](https://app.botkube.io).
+You can directly try Botkube Cloud App for Slack for free by creating an account in the [Botkube Web App](https://app.botkube.io).
 Follow the [Cloud Slack app tutorial](cloud-slack.mdx) to learn more.

 ### Botkube Socket Slack App